About Phoenix

 Photo by Alina Vilchenko on Pexels.com

 As an intuitive healer, I serve others who feel deeply and are seeking a guide on their own journeys.
 As an expressive arts therapist, I bring forward healing tools that go beneath your everyday way of being.
 Incorporating the arts into the healing process connects you to an ancient way of being that is alive in all of us.
-These places inside hold your shadow and your light, and once explored reveal their gifts to you.
+These places inside hold your offerings, your legacies, your trauma, and your healing – and once explored reveal their gifts to you.
 Therapy allows you to explore them safely, and embody the wisdom you gain from your journeys.

 I am committed to helping you explore your own roles and masks with compassionate understanding.
 You co-created these roles and masks for a reason.
 They have served you throughout your life, even as they have also limited you.
 It’s important for us to know how, when, and why they were created, and what they offered.
-And how to let them go.
+To honor when they are needed, without judgement.
+And to cultivate places where they can be removed – and you can be replenished, supported, and known.

 When you take the time to truly understand something, it changes you.
 Just like when you watch a performance and feel seen by an actor – whether or not they play a “good” or “bad” character, doesn’t matter.
 The experience revealed some new, unknown part of you.
 A part of you that you didn’t know.
 And this changed you, even if you don’t know how.